Stochastic model of T Cell repolarization during target elimination (II): Introduction

+T cells can attack two target cells simultaneously, in which case two IS are established \cite{kuhn_dynamic_2002}.
+In this case, the MTOC transits repeatedly between the two IS \cite{kuhn_dynamic_2002}, reminiscent of mitotic spindle oscillations in C. elegans \cite{grill_theory_2005,kozlowski_cortical_2007,grill_spindle_2005, kruse_oscillations_2005,colombo_translation_2003,grill_distribution_2003, nguyen-ngoc_coupling_2007}.
+These spontaneous spindle oscillations have been explained by the cooperative attachment and detachment of cortical force generators to astral microtubules \cite{grill_polarity_2001,siller_spindle_2009, couwenbergs_heterotrimeric_2007,pecreaux_spindle_2006}.
+For MTOC oscillations in T cells with two synapses a similar scenario has been proposed in connection with cortical sliding mechanism \cite{kim_deterministic_2009}.
+There it has been hypothesized that MTs on the trailing side of the MTOC are lifted off the pulling surface by viscous drag in the cytoplasm leading to their detachment from cortical motors.
+Here we propose a different mechanism, which also works for capture-shrinkage as reported in \cite{yi_centrosome_2013} and which relies on dynamic MTs, similar to, for instance, meiotic nuclear oscillations in S.pombe \cite{vogel_self-organization_2009,ding_oscillatory_1998,yamamoto_cytoplasmic_1999}.

-The T cell has the ability to attack two target cells at once.
-In this case, two immunological synapses are established \cite{kuhn_dynamic_2002}.
-Subsequently, one observes repeated transitions in which the MTOC goes to one IS, stays there for some time and subsequently travels to the other IS.
-It appears plausible that the transitions are induced by forces generated by both mechanisms(cortical sliding and capture-shrinkage) and that dyneins from both IS are in a tug-of-war.
-The interplay between dyneins and filaments is influenced by dynamic MTs which constantly grow and shrink: periods of grow alternate with the periods of rapid depolymerization in a process called dynamic instability \citep{ walker_dynamic_1988,mitchison_dynamic_1984,vorobev_dynamics_2003, horio_role_2014,brouhard_dynamic_2015, mandelkow_microtubule_1991,bieling_reconstitution_2007, desai_microtubule_1997,kerssemakers_assembly_2006,schek_microtubule_2007,gardner_microtubule_2008}.
-This process allows the cytoskeleton to adopt itself to the needs and the functions of the cell to perform substantial shape changes through the cell cycle \cite{horio_role_2014,myers_distinct_2011,lacroix_microtubule_2018,fuesler_dynamic_2012}.
-Transitions between two IS would not be possible without the dynamic instability(DI) of MTs: at the end of the repositioning process towards one IS the MT cytokeleton is deformed and capture-shrinkage MTs are depolymerized \cite{yi_centrosome_2013,hornak_stochastic_2020}.
+The interplay between dyneins and filaments is influenced by dynamic MTs which constantly grow and shrink: periods of grow alternate with the periods of rapid depolymerization in a process called dynamic instability, DI, \citep{ walker_dynamic_1988,mitchison_dynamic_1984,vorobev_dynamics_2003, horio_role_2014,brouhard_dynamic_2015, mandelkow_microtubule_1991,bieling_reconstitution_2007, desai_microtubule_1997,kerssemakers_assembly_2006,schek_microtubule_2007,gardner_microtubule_2008}.
+This process allows the cytoskeleton to adopt itself to the needs and the functions of the cell to perform substantial shape changes through the cell cycle \cite{horio_role_2014,myers_distinct_2011,lacroix_microtubule_2018, fuesler_dynamic_2012}.
+Transitions between two IS would not be possible without the DI of MTs: at the end of the repositioning process towards one IS the MT cytokeleton is deformed and capture-shrinkage MTs are depolymerized \cite{yi_centrosome_2013,hornak_stochastic_2020}.
 Due to DI, the depolymerized MTs regrow and the deformed cytoskeleton can restructure.